onap/policy-parent/docs/apex/APEX-Policy-Guide.rst

   What do Tasks do?
 The function of an Apex Task is to provide the logic that can be executed for an Apex State as one of the steps in an Apex Policy.
-Each task receives some *incoming fields*, executes some logic (e.g: make a decision based on *shared state* or *context*, *incoming fields*, *external context*, etc.), perhaps set some *shared state* or *context* and then emits *outgoing fields*.
+Each task receives some *incoming fields*, executes some logic (e.g: make a decision based on *shared state* or *context*, *incoming fields*, *external context*, etc.), perhaps set some *shared state* or *context* and then emits *outgoing fields* (in case of single outgoing event), or a set of *outgoing fields* (in case of multiple outgoing events).
 The state that uses the task is responsible for extracting the *incoming fields* from the state input event.
 The state also has an *output mapper* associated with the task, and this *output mapper* is responsible for mapping the *outgoing fields* from the task into an appropriate output event for the state.